maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Enterprise IS-BASIC allows the `TO` keyword to define the upper and lower limits of the array.
 For instance, `DIM A(10 TO 20)` defines an array with 11 entries, from 10 to 20 instead of 0 to 10.

 <!-- TOC --><a name="goto-and-go-to"></a>
-### `GOTO` and `GO TO`
+### `GOTO` *nexp* and `GO TO` *nexp*

 BASIC progresses through a program by performing statements one at a time, moving to the next statement when one is completed.
 In this respect, a program can be thought of as a single, long list of statements.
 This normally linear flow is interrupted by **branches**, statements that deliberately send the execution to another point in the program.
 In BASIC, branches move to a **target**, which is indicated by a line number.

 The simplest form of branch in BASIC is the `GOTO`, or as it was in early versions of Dartmouth BASIC, `GO TO`. `GOTO` always moves to the line number following the statement keyword and is thus also known as an **unconditional branch**.
 In most dialects, the expression following the keyword must be a number constant, but some allow any valid numeric expression, examples being Tiny BASIC and Atari BASIC.
-RetroBASIC supports both forms of the keywords and allows the use of any expression as long as it produces a valid line number.
+RetroBASIC supports both forms of the keyword and allows the use of any expression as long as it produces a valid line number.

 #### Examples: